fastify/fastify-cli/README.md

 ```
 Fastify command line interface, available commands are:

   * start         start a server
-  * gen-app         generate a new project
+  * generate      generate a new project
-  * gen-readme      generate a README.md for the plugin
+  * readme        generate a README.md for the plugin
   * version       the current fastify-cli version
   * help          help about commands

 Launch 'fastify help [command]' to know more about the commands.